amandaazman/voting_TDA/README.md

 - **Excel**: Used for initial data cleaning and preprocessing.
 - **Census 2021 Data** (England & Wales only)
 - **UK General Election 2024 Results**

+This research is intended for academic purposes only.